YaraAltuwaijri/machine-learning-CNN-EyeDisease-Classification/README.md

 ## Overview
 The CNN is trained on a pre-labeled dataset of fundus images.
 The pipeline includes:
-- Image preprocessing and labeling
+- Image preprocessing.
-- Model architecture definition and training
+- Model architecture definition and training.
-- Evaluation using classification metrics and visualizations
+- Evaluation using classification metrics and visualizations.
-- Interpretation of results and performance reporting
+- Interpretation of results and performance reporting.

 ---

 ## Objectives
 - Build a CNN model to classify retinal images into Normal, Cataract, or Glaucoma.
 - Train and validate the model using real patient data.
 - Evaluate performance with accuracy, precision, recall, F1-score, and confusion matrix.
-- Explore model limitations and potential applications in clinical decision support.

 ---